adrwxyz/classic.adrw.xyz/_posts/2015-12-31-leisure-reading-part-2.md

 seo-title: My Favourite 6 Books Since June
 ---

-**Welcome my new (much faster) blog!
-I'll have a post out soon about what's new but it's New Year's Eve!
-Before 2015 is finished, I'd like to share some of my favourite books I've finished since June 2015!**
+**Welcome to my new (much faster) blog!
+I'll have a post out soon about all the changes but before 2015 is finished, I'd like to share 6 of the best books I've read since June 2015!**

 >Looking for favs before June?
 [Check out this post.](/blog/leisure-reading-part-1/)